Do No Harm

 Section 1557 is the nondiscrimination provision of the Affordable Care Act.
 It incorporates various federal nondiscrimination statutes by reference, including the prohibition on sex discrimination in Title IX of the Education Amendments of 1972.

-On August 4, 2022, the U.S. Department of Health and Human Services (HHS) officially published its notice of proposed rulemaking (NPRM) for its Section 1557 regulations, available here
+On August 4, 2022, the U.S. Department of Health and Human Services (HHS) officially published its notice of proposed rulemaking (NPRM) for its Section 1557 regulations and has stated in court filings that it intends to publish the final version in early 2024.

 The clearest and most direct consequence of the HHS's proposed Section 1557 rule is that it would be considered discrimination for a health care worker to categorically object to performing gender transition procedures, regardless of whether that objection is a matter of religious belief or clinical judgment.
 The regulations would define the covered recipients of "federal financial assistance" very broadly, so that many if not most health care workers and health care organizations would be subject to their mandates.